 - Large debris damage

 If you notice any of the above roofing issues, you may be at risk of water leaks.
 You’ll want to act fast to mitigate any additional damage, and tarping can take care of it immediately.
-While we don’t recommend this as a permanent solution, it can help buy you time while you schedule a professional roof repair.
+While we don’t recommend this as a permanent solution, it can help buy you time while you schedule a professional roof repair or replacement.

 Some tips for assessing the damage to your roof include: